pilgrimtabby/pilgrim-autosplitter/01-video-capture.md

 </figure>

 Click the gear icon to the right of the "Start Virtual Camera" button to configure your capture window.
 Once OBS Virtual Camera is open, click the [Next Source](#method-1-capture-card) button until your game feed appears.

+## Record clips

+Optionally, you can save clips of completed splits each time a split image is detected or you press the split hotkey.
+To enable this setting, click on the video feed itself.
+To choose the folder where recordings are saved, double-click on the video feed.

+{: .note }
+> Clips of the first split image are not saved.